matharden/matharden.github.io/_posts/2014-01-24-roll-the-dice.markdown

 face.className = 'n'+num;
 ```

-I then I make the required amount of dots as nested list appended to the face.
+I then make the required amount of dots as nested list appended to the face.
 Again, each dot has a class.

 ```javascript
 for(var x=0; x<num; x++) {